Virtual Threads

 });

 If you use an effect system, foundations-jdbc's blocking API integrates through the standard "run blocking code" primitive.
-On virtual threads, these become zero-overhead wrappers.
+On virtual threads, these wrappers add no overhead.

 Cats Effect (3.6+)

-Cats Effect 3.6+ detects when IO.blocking is already running on a virtual thread and blocks in-place — no thread shift, no overhead.
+Cats Effect 3.6+ detects when IO.blocking is already running on a virtual thread and blocks in place, avoiding a thread shift.

 ZIO (2.1+)